Marketing For Architects

 Imagine you have to invest a considerable amount to build something.

-In fact, it doesn’t matter if it is a house that you are going to pay for it during the next two or three decades or a bigger building that costs a few million.
+In fact, it doesn’t matter if it is a house that you are going to pay for during the next two or three decades or a bigger building that costs a few million.

 What will concern you?